Emergency Response Plan

 Boston University’s Emergency Response Plan has been designed to respond to all types of hazards and large-scale emergencies.
 The Plan establishes clear procedures to mobilize and coordinate university resources in all emergency situations.
 Emergency Response Planning division is responsible for coordinating the response to chemical, biological, or radiation releases on campus.
 EHS has specialists on staff with expertise in biological, chemical, and radiation safety and industrial hygiene.

-The Emergency Response Plan was developed by Environmental Health and Safety (EHS) in cooperation with over a dozen departments, colleges, and offices, as well as public safety agencies.
+The Emergency Response Plan was developed by the Emergency Management Department (EMD) in cooperation with over a dozen departments, colleges, and offices, as well as public safety agencies.

 The Emergency Response Plan discusses the three levels/phases of emergency situations as well as evacuation and shelter-in-place procedures when evacuation is not appropriate.

-EHS carefully monitors new information on related types of threats and works closely with BU Public Safety, on both the Charles River Campus (CRC) and the Medical Campus (BUMC), and the Incident Command and Crisis Action Teams to ensure an appropriate and timely response.
+EMD carefully monitors new information on related types of threats and works closely with BU Public Safety, on the Charles River Campus (CRC), the Fenway Campus (FEN) and the Medical Campus (BUMC), and the Incident Command and Crisis Action Teams to ensure an appropriate and timely response.
 Local, regional, and state public safety authorities response will complement the university’s response as necessary.